HamishBuckmaster/terraform-binarylane/readme.md

 ## Terraform Compute Example on BinaryLane
-Installs docker etc
+Installs docker

 ## How to use.
-- rename `override.example_tf` to `override.tf`
+- Create a file and name it `terraform.tfvars`.
 - Insert UserID/Email and the 32character api key.
+    - e.g `binarylane_email = "email@email.com"`
-- run `terraform init` - Sets up openstack.
+- Run `terraform init` - Sets up openstack.
-- run `terraform apply` Creates the compute
+- Run `terraform apply` Creates the compute resource.

 ## Pre-req.
-- terraform.
-0.12
+- Terraform 0.12
-- binarylane acc.
+- Binarylane acc.
-- basic understanding of your openstack provider
+- Basic understanding of your openstack provider